 Apart from preliminary design fees, no project expenditure should be committed until stage 1 approval is obtained.

 Projects with an estimated cost over $100,000 also require a second stage (final) approval prior to commencement of construction.
 This approval is given only if the final (fixed) project cost is not more than 10% above the initial estimated cost.
 For building owner approvals within government-owned buildings, also refer to Guideline 4: Occupancy for sustainability requirements listed within the building user guide template.

 The approval procedure for government office accommodation projects is a supporting document of Guideline 3: Fitout.

-In certain circumstances, HPW can assist community-based organisations to acquire and occupy space in government-owned buildings.
+In certain circumstances, HPW can assist community-based organisations occupy space in government-owned buildings.

 Additional information is available from HPW.